What does is it mean to be a woman nowadays?

 Now I believe that I can make a difference and contribute to that entirely new system based on female values with YOUR help, albeit a beginning.

-Through this photo project 'Women Bare' that I started about a year ago and on which I still work with a lot of passion, focusing on women's empowerment by women, I want to celebrate how beautiful it is to be a woman.
+Through this photo project 'Women Bare' focusing on women's empowerment by women, I want to celebrate how beautiful it is to be a woman.
 No matter how different we may look and in which stage of life we may be.
 In short, with this photo project I try to break through the standard template of beauty that one has and I would love to unite women.

 I do that by capturing the strength of women on image.
 Women of different ages, sizes, shapes, colours and backgrounds.
-Really ALL kinds of women!
-So yes, if possible, also transsexual women.
+Really ALL kind of women!
+So yes, also transgender women.

 An aspect I find fascinating, strong and even inspiring is the transition that pregnant women and mothers with young children go through.
 Many women get great respect for their own body at this point in their lives and start realizing that outward appearances are nothing in comparison to the life they're creating.
 But I definitely hope that I may as well capture the other phases women are going through.